Some of them are outdated & won't give you the new puppy litters or new colt crops.

 Tina has a increased chance of producing them with a mother & father that have natural bob tails.

-They will be better suited as working cow dogs, but if you think you can keep them busy in your fenced in back yard then I'll sell them to you as long as you give me the option to buy them back for the price I sold them to you, instead of taking them to the pound or animal shelters.
+My dogs are best suited to be working cow dogs, but if you think you can keep them busy in your fenced in back yard then I'll sell them to you as long as you give me the option to buy them back for the price I sold them to you, instead of taking them to the pound or animal shelters.
 That way I can place them in a good ranching/farming home so that they can do what they are bred to do!!
 WORK!!

 Tina